SuReLI/sureli_docker_images/README.md

 docker pull carlosaguilar/sureli-docker
 # Tag it to have a shorter name
 docker tag docker.io/carlosaguilar/sureli-docker sureli-docker
-# Run the docker image and log in with ssh to it
+# Run the docker image and log in with ssh to it with a tmux session
 ./sureli-docker.sh
-# Start tmux or screen to be able to have multiple sessions in the same terminal
-tmux
 # Launch Jupyter
 jupyter notebook
 # Open a web navigator and go to http://localhost:38888